awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.md

 `http://d111111abcdef8.cloudfront.net/images/image.jpg`
 you would create a CNAME for `www.example.com`\.
 If you add a CNAME for `www.example.com` to your distribution, you also need to create \(or update\) a CNAME record with your DNS service to route queries for `www.example.com` to `d111111abcdef8.cloudfront.net`\.
 You must have permission to create a CNAME record with the DNS service provider for the domain\.
 Typically, this means that you own the domain, but you may also be developing an application for the domain owner\.
 For more information about CNAMEs, see [Using Alternate Domain Names \(CNAMEs\)](CNAMEs.md)\.
-For the current limit on the number of alternate domain names that you can add to a distribution, see [Amazon CloudFront Limits](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_cloudfront) in the *Amazon Web Services General Reference*\.
-To request a higher limit, go to [https://console\.aws\.amazon\.com/support/home\#/case/create?issueType=service\-limit\-increase&limitType=service\-code\-cloudfront\-distributions](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions)\.
+For the current limit on the number of alternate domain names that you can add to a distribution or request a higher limit, see [General Limits on Web Distributions](cloudfront-limits.md#limits-web-distributions)\.
 **SSL Certificate**
 Accept the default value, **Default CloudFront Certificate**\.
 **Default Root Object \(Optional\)**